ororker/cmis-e360/cmis-design.md

 ### Different data model structures
-The second challenge to integrating the 2 systems is that the main table within the CMIS system has one row represent a lesson, at a particular time and duration, in the same room, for the same course and given by the same lecturer across 1 or more weeks.
+The second challenge to integrating the 2 systems is that the main table within the CMIS system has one row represent a lesson 1 **or more weeks**.

-In contrast the main table within the E360 system has one row represent a lesson on a particular date rather than a set of dates.
+In contrast, the main table within the E360 system has one row represent a lesson strictly on 1 week rather than on a set of weeks.

-The impact of this is that one change within CMIS can result in multiple changes to E360 and due to the [different constraints](Different constraints) some of these updates may be successful while others could fail.
+The impact of this is that one change within CMIS can result in multiple changes to E360 and due to the [different constraints](#Different constraints) some of these updates may be successful while others could fail.

 ## Integration Workflow
 The integration from CMIS to E360 will be event driven.
 The events will be initiated by insert, update and delete triggers that will be applied to CMIS's TIMETABLE table.
-These triggers will result in a row being written to the table STT_ECHO_QUEUE when the data supplied to the trigger meets certain criteria.
+These triggers will result in a row being written to the table STT_ECHO_QUEUE when the data supplied to the trigger meets certain criteria as defined in [Criteria for sending schedule information to E360](#Criteria for sending schedule information to E360).
+The work performed in the triggers will be kept to a minimum so as not to impact the performance of CMIS generally.

 A Springframework CRON process running in a new component SpaceTT2, will then read and process each of these rows in the order that they were written.

 ### Criteria for sending schedule information to E360